 Aside from monitoring water temperature, and testing the pH of the water, you'll also need to check the water level.

 Remember that the plants are growing.
 The faster they grow, the greater the uptake of water (and nutrients).
+This means that when the plant is more mature, you will need to fill the tank more often, as the plant needs more water to survive.
 Their root mass needs to be covered at all times.
 The success of your DWC experiment depends on maintaining a constant water level which covers the root systems adequately.

 Dealing With Pests